rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-coturn/index.md

 The coturn static authentication secret is generated when building the coturn container image and is stored in the file `/ryo-projects/ryo-coturn/configuration/coturn_static_auth_secret_<HOST_ID>.yml` on the control node.

-To use this secret in a project container image, the configuration file needs to be added to `vars_files` in the container's ansible playbook, by adding the following line:
+To use this secret in a project container image, the configuration file needs to be added to `vars_files` in the container's Ansible playbook, by adding the following line:

 ```yml
 vars_files: